 In recent years, the inherent weaknesses of traditional passwords have become evident.
 The most noteworthy critical flaws of passwords include:

-• Password reuse: With the average internet user having 240 password-protected online accounts, password fatigue has become widespread, resulting in the reuse of passwords, which can risk all of an individual’s accounts if a single one is compromised.
+- Password reuse: Password fatigue has become widespread, and many online users reuse passwords, which can risk all of an individual’s accounts if a single one is compromised.

-• Outsider observation: Particularly for remote workers, there is a high risk of their password being observed or recorded by an unauthorized individual who is surveilling them.
+- Outsider observation: Particularly for remote workers, there is a high risk of their passwords being observed or recorded by an unauthorized individual who is surveilling them.

 Through passwordless authentication, businesses can significantly reduce their attack surface while ensuring an enhanced user experience for employees.
 On a long-term basis, this will reduce costs associated with breached accounts and facilitate a faster login experience within amplified security.